Physical Environments

 • Are pathways clear and uncluttered?

-• Is furniture arranged in an effective way to minimize obstructions?
+• Is furniture arranged to minimize obstructions?

 • Is furniture stationary or does it move?
 Do you have a rocking chair or other furniture accommodations that can provide some movement while reading or studying?